CypherZk/multi-faucet/README.md

 2. Install pip

-First, check if pip isn't already installed (It's supposed to, but meh.. wasn't for me)
+First, check if pip isn't already installed by running in a cmd :
+(It's supposed to be installed with python, but meh.. wasn't for me)
 ```
 pip -help
 ```